Edmund-ka/Workshop-Instructions/README-Tailwind.md

 ## Step 2: Initialize Your Project

-If you don't have a project set up yet, create a new project directory and initialize it:
+If you don't have a project set up yet, create a new project and make a empty file called index.html

 ## Step 3: Install Tailwind CSS
 ```bash